Skip to content

 *

 * @result variance The variance of the values in the column.
-If no variance can be calculated due to the type of the column,

 *